merenlab/anvio.org/tutorials/visualizing-mass-spec-data/index.md

 As part of a recent project with [Sinikka Lennartz](https://uol.de/icbm/arbeitsgruppen/mitarbeiter-1/sinikka-lennartz) and [Carina Bunse](https://www.gu.se/en/about/find-staff/carinabunse), I was interested in investigating how microbial interactions influence the composition of dissolved organic matter (DOM).

 To do this, we selected four bacterial isolates originating from the same North Sea water sample and grew them in a full factorial setup.
-We generated every possible combination of these isolates, ranging from individual strains to two-, three-, and one four-member consortia, as shown here:
+We grew isolates in every possible combination, ranging from individual strains all by themselves to two-, three-, and one four-member consortia, as shown here:

 {% include IMAGE path="/images/visualizing-mass-spec-data/Figure_1.png" width=90 caption="Full factorial setup of four bacterial isolates, all belonging to the Roseobacter clade.
 We are using the identifiers given to them by Sarah Hahnke, who originally isolated these strains—which is why they are called SH :)"  %}

 We knew that each of these strains grew well in minimal artificial seawater medium, and for our experiment, we provided glucose as the source of carbon and energy.
 The central idea was to survey the fate of compounds produced by pure cultures in the presence of other bacteria.

 Using [solid-phase extraction with PPL cartridges](https://doi.org/10.4319/lom.2008.6.230), we isolated dissolved organic matter from each culture at approximately mid-exponential phase.
-Some may refer to this microbially produced DOM as the "exometabolome," though this term is debated, as many of the compounds we observed do not appear to be associated with microbial metabolism—at least as far as we can currently tell.
-We also generated medium and cartridge blanks and then measured all samples on the FT-ICR-MS in the [Marine Geochemistry Group at the University of Oldenburg](https://uol.de/en/icbm/marine-geochemistry).
-This instrument provides highly resolved mass measurements that enable us to assign molecular formulas to each mass with high accuracy.
+Some may refer to this microbially produced DOM as the "exometabolome", though this term is debated, as many of the compounds we observed do not appear to be associated with microbial metabolism (at least as far as we can currently tell).
+We also generated medium and cartridge blanks and then measured all samples on the FT-ICR-MS. All measurements took place in the [Marine Geochemistry Group at the University of Oldenburg](https://uol.de/en/icbm/marine-geochemistry).

-Unlike the more common LC-MS/MS measurements, FT-ICR-MS data are one-dimensional.
+The FT-ICR-MS provides highly resolved mass measurements that enable us to assign molecular formulas to each mass with high accuracy.
+That said, unlike the more common LC-MS/MS measurements, FT-ICR-MS data are one-dimensional.
 This means we obtain very accurate mass values, but no structural information, and therefore cannot assign precise molecular identities.
 We used the in-house developed software [ICBM-OCEAN](https://rhea.icbm.uni-oldenburg.de/geomol/) to assign molecular formulas to each mass, following a set of predefined rules, which you can learn more about [here](https://doi.org/10.1021/acs.analchem.9b05659).

 This is what the final output looks like: